-Introduction Basic status information 4 5 1.1 Risk management strategy 1.2 Description of the policies with regard to each individual risk 1.2.1 Credit Risk (Including Residual Risk, Concentration Risk, Dilution Risk, Settlement / Delivery Risk, as well as Counterparty Risk) 8 1.2.2 Liquidity Risk 9 1.2.3 Market Risk 9 1.2.4 Operational Risk 10 1.2.5 Interest Rate Risk 1.2.6 Other Risks 1.3 Risk management process 13 1.4 Adequacy of the Risk Management System 13 1.5 Relation between the risk profile of the Bank and its business policy 1.6 Types of risk reporting 1.7 Risk mitigation techniques 2.
-Bank's capital 17 2.1 Data on basic Characteristics of Financial Instruments Included into Capital of the Bank3.
+Introduction Basic status information 1.
+Risk management strategy and policies 1.1 Risk management strategy 1.2 Description of the policies with regard to each individual risk 4 5 5 1.2.1 Credit Risk (Including Residual Risk, Concentration Risk, Dilution Risk, Settlement / Delivery Risk, as well as Counterparty Risk) 1.2.2 Liquidity Risk 9 1.2.3 Market Risk 9 1.2.4 Operational Risk 10 1.2.5 Interest Rate Risk 11 1.2.6 Other Risks 11 1.3 Risk management process 13 1.4 Adequacy of the Risk Management System 13 1.5 Relation between the risk profile of the Bank and its business policy 1.6 Types of risk reporting 1.7 Risk mitigation techniques 2.
+Bank's capital 2.1 Data on basic Characteristics of Financial Instruments Included into Capital of the Bank3.
 Capital adequacy of the bank 35 4.
-Internal capital adequacy assessment process (ICAAP) 4.1 Description of internal capital adequacy assessment process (ICAAP) 4.2 Determining materiality of risks 4.3 Calculation of capital requirements for materially significant risks 5 Data and information related to capital buffers 6 Risk exposures and approaches for measurement and assessment 6.1 Credit risk 6.1.1 Overview of exposure per exposure class 6.1.2 Chosen Rating Agencies 6.1.3 Definition of past due and defaulted receivables 6.1.4 Basic approaches and methods used for calculation of impairment and provision for off- balance sheet losses 6.1.5 Industrial and geographic exposure concentration 6.1.6 Non-performing exposures 6.1.7 Credit Risk Mitigation Instrument 6.2 Counterparty risk 6.3 FX and Price risk 6.4 Operational risk 6.5 Interest Rate risk 6.6 Exposure related to Securitized Positions 6.7 Exposures in equities included in the banking book 6.8 Leverage Ratio 6.9 Data and information related to the banking group and relation between entities within the gr oup 7.
-Appendix I - Disclosures in line with Guidelines for Disclosure of Bank Data and Information 68 Related to the Quality of Assets FOR 2019 68 7.1 Description of the Changes in Estimation of the Bank related to Structure and Level of Cre
+Internal capital adequacy assessment process (ICAAP) 4.1 Description of internal capital adequacy assessment process (ICAAP) 4.2 Determining materiality of risks 4.3 Calculation of capital requirements for materially significant risks 5 Data and information related to capital buffers 6 Risk exposures and approaches for measurement and assessment 6.1 Credit risk 6.1.1 Overview of exposure per exposure class 6.1.2 Chosen Rating Agencies 6.1.3 Definition of past due and defaulted receivables 6.1.4 Basic approaches and methods used for calculation of impairment and provision for off- balance sheet losses 6.1.5 Industrial and geographic exposure concentration 56 6.1.6 Non-performing exposures 58 6.1.7 Credit Risk Mitigation Instrument 58 6.2 Counterparty risk 6.3 FX and Price risk 6.4 Operational risk 6.5 Interest Rate risk 6.6 Exposure related to Securitized Positions6.7 Exposures in equities included in the banking book 67 6.8 Leverage Ratio 68 6.9 Data and information related to the banking group and relation between entities within the gr 7.
+Appendix I - Disclosures in line with Guidelines for Disclosure of Bank Data and Information 68 Related to the Quality of Assets FOR 2020 68 7.1 Description of the Changes in Estimation of the Bank related to Structure and Level of Cre ⊧dit

-Risk Exposure 68 7.2 Description of the Evaluation and Processes related to Assessment and Management of t Collateral 7.3 Description of the Methodology for Calculation of Allowances for Impairment 70 7.4 Restructured Exposures 73 7.5 Assets Acquired through Collection of Receivables 74 7.6 Write-Offs and Debt Release 75 7.7 Interest income and its recognition 75 8.
-Appendix II - Disclosures in line with Guidelines for Disclosure of Bank Data and Information Related to the Quality of Assets FOR 2018 94
+Risk Exposure 68 7.2 Description of the Evaluation and Processes related to Assessment and Management of the Collateral 7.3 Description of the Methodology for Calculation of Allowances for Impairment 70 7.4 Restructured Exposures 74 7.5 Assets Acquired through Collection of Receivables 75 7.6 Write-Offs and Debt Release 75 7.7 Interest income and its recognition 75 8.
+Appendix II - Disclosures in line with Guidelines for Disclosure of Bank Data and Information Related to the Quality of Assets FOR 2019 93